So I saw this flyer about last week's Mexican dinner in the central campus dining hall.... and I almost DIED. OF JOY.

 People envision lil baby cows tied up so they can't move.
 That may be the case with bad apple farms, but most well managed farms don't do that because that's just plain WRONG.

 You see these babies are kept in separate pens for the first 8 weeks of life so they can get vet treatment.
 We spoke to the farm vet who was cool.
+Then the babies get moved into pens in groups because baby cows want to and will be healthier if they stay in groups.

 The babies are fed diets with proper amounts of iron, but not enough that their meat turns red.